On bi-skew braces and brace blocks: A characterisation of brace blocks, an explicit construction, and some examples

-\end{proof} \begin{example} For all $n\in \Z$, define
+\end{proof} \begin{example} For all $n\in \N$, define

 which is a well-defined group homomorphism.
-As is clearly an abelian subgroup of $\GL_2(\Z)$, from Proposition~\ref{proposition: brace block semidirect} we obtain a brace block $((\Z\times \Z^2,\circ_\alpha)\mid n\in \Z)$.
+As is clearly an abelian subgroup of $\GL_2(\Z)$, from Proposition~\ref{proposition: brace block semidirect} we obtain a brace block $((\Z\times \Z^2,\circ_n)\mid n\in \N)$.
 More precisely,

-In particular, if $n\neq \pm m$, then $(\Z\times \Z^2,\circ_{\alpha_n})$ and $(\Z\times \Z^2,\circ_{\alpha_m})$ are nonisomorphic as the abelianisation of $(\Z\times \Z^2,\circ_{\alpha_n})$ is isomorphic to $ \Z^2\times C_n$.
+In particular, if $n\neq m$, then $(\Z\times \Z^2,\circ_{\alpha_n})$ and $(\Z\times \Z^2,\circ_{\alpha_m})$ are nonisomorphic, as the abelianisation of $(\Z\times \Z^2,\circ_{\alpha_n})$ is isomorphic to $ \Z^2\times C_{n}$.
 We have thus obtained a brace block with countably many nonisomorphic groups. \end{example}

 \begin{example} Let $(A,\cdot)$ be a group, and let $B$ be a subgroup of $A$.
-It is immediate to check that the group of inner automorphisms of $(A,\cdot)$ induced by $B$, which we denote by $H(B)$, is abelian if and only if $[B,B]\subseteq Z(A)$.
+Assume that the group of inner automorphisms of $(A,\cdot)$ induced by $B$, which we denote by $H(B)$, is abelian.
+It is easy to check that this is equivalent to $[B,B]\subseteq Z(A)$.